andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_05_BasisFunctions.rst

 Look at each of these files individually.
 The first image that pops up will look like a sphere; this represents what the diffusion looks like within that tissue type when a b-value of zero has been applied - in other words, when there is no diffusion gradient.
 By pressing the right and left arrow keys, you can view what the basis function looks like when different b-values have been applied.

 The figure below shows how the basis function changes for each combination of tissue type and b-value.
 Note how the overall magnitude (or size) of the sphere for each tissue type becomes smaller when higher b-values are applied; although higher b-values are more sensitive to changes in diffusion, the overall signal is smaller and more susceptible to noise.
-Within the grey matter, the sphere tends to flatten into a pancake when diffusion gradients are applied, reflecting the preferential direction of diffusion along the white matter tracts in these voxels.
+Within the white matter, the sphere tends to flatten into a pancake when diffusion gradients are applied, reflecting the preferential direction of diffusion along the white matter tracts in these voxels.
 For the grey matter and the cerebrospinal fluid, on the other hand, the basis function remains spherical across all of the b-values.

 .. note::